evkx/evkx.github.io/content/models/porsche/macan/Macan_4/_index.md

 ## Performance

-With overboost, the Porsche Macan Turbo has a maximum power of 470 KW (639 hp / 585 bhp).
-Without overboost, it is 430 KW (585 hp / 630 bhp).
-The torque is 1130 nm with overboost and 1130 without overboost.
-It performs the 0-100km/h sprint (0-62mph) in 3,3 seconds.
-The top speed is 260 km/h.
+With overboost, the Porsche Macan 4 has a maximum power of 300 KW (408 hp / 367 bhp).
+Without overboost, it is 270 KW (367 hp / 402 bhp).
+The torque is 650 nm with overboost and 650 without overboost.
+It performs the 0-100km/h sprint (0-62mph) in 5,2 seconds.
+The top speed is 220 km/h.

 ## Battery, range, and charging

 The battery has a gross capacity of 100kWh and a net capacity of 96,8kWh, meaning you have a 3,2kWh buffer for protection.
 (3,2%).
 The Lithium-Ion battery uses [NMC technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)

-The [WLTP range](../../../../guides/understandingrange/wltp/) varies from 591 to 518 km (367-322 mi), depending on car options.
+The [WLTP range](../../../../guides/understandingrange/wltp/) varies from 613 to 516 km (381-321 mi), depending on car options.
 Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
-The consumption is between 16.4kWh/100km for the basic version and 18.7kWh/100km for the top trim version for the WLTP standard test.
+The consumption is between 15.8kWh/100km for the basic version and 18.8kWh/100km for the top trim version for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 270kW.
 A full charge from 0 - 100% would take 58 minutes, while a more common scenario of 10-80% would take 21 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 3% to 63%, resulting in an actual charge speed, including time loss, of 171kW.
 Each charge session would take 20 minutes and 22 seconds.

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 22kWh/100km, 1000km will take 9 hours and 3 minutes.
-This trip will require two charge session(s) charging from 3% to 67%.
-The total time lost for charging up the battery will be 44 minutes.
+For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 21,5kWh/100km, 1000km will take 9 hours and 2 minutes.
+This trip will require two charge session(s) charging from 3% to 65%.
+The total time lost for charging up the battery will be 42 minutes.

 ### Onboard charger